paulinho-16/MEIC-TVVS/assignments/assignment4.md

 ### Description

 One of the main functionalities of the *jTimeSched* project is to add and delete projects.
-Therefore, it is important to create a model for testing this crucial functionality, since the mal-functioning of these functionalities could compromise the entire application.
+Therefore, it is important to create a model for testing this crucial functionality, since the malfunctioning of these functionalities could compromise the entire application.

 ### *Model-based Testing*

 1. **State Machine**

 The *State Machine* diagram has the following states:
-- **Start**: the initial state of the application, before any user interacion, which contains a table with some predefined projects
+- **Start**: the initial state of the application, before any user interaction, which contains a table with some predefined projects
 - **Edit**: the currently selected project title is being edited, this state happens by default when the user creates a new project
 - **Created**: the state after a new project has been added to the table
 - **Deleted** - the state after a project has been deleted from the table